 I think the white will be just fine but there are stainless steel farmhouse sinks, that may look good too.

 I have truly enjoyed my creamy satin-finished formica counter tops with a creamy double, porcelain sink, for over twenty five years, and they are still pristine.
 I have black and chrome appliances, flat black glass range top, and med.
 Ash cabinets which are also still good.
 I need to update but haven't the money to do it, except that I have found curbside a new white double oven, a new vent hood exhaust fan in white, and a white dishwasher, which need installing, now that the appliances are damaged and almost out.
-If I had it to repeat, I'd still go with the overall clean look of matching sink and counter tops, because it gives the counter tops an uninterrupted span that is attractive.
-Mine are cluttered now, but when cleared, the fact that it all matches, with the least distracting mismatches, is soothing to my sensibilities and my eye.

 I have white cabinets and stainless steel appliances.
 I am going to replace my sink and my countertop.
 I am interested in the granite sinks.
 Should I go with a light-colored sink such as white or beige or a black or brown one?
 It will be an undermount.

 A stainless steel sink will last for years and will appeal to future buyers.